shenzekun/see-dirtree/README.md

 # see-dirtree

-This is commandline tool to show catalog tree
+This is commandLine tool to show catalog tree

 ## Install